-Expanding into Manchester, FARM was looking for a sustainable, cyclical approach to hiring junior tech talent, with real-world experience of the world of software engineering.
+Expanding into Manchester, FARM was looking for a sustainable, cyclical approach to hiring tech talent, with real-world experience of the world of software engineering.

 Jon joined forces with Makers because of a unified belief that old tech recruitment methods weren’t up to scratch.
 They examined and discarded antiquated, potentially harmful hiring techniques, and built a new recruitment system based on highlighting real life skills in day-to-day working conditions.